 People called Paul father: Additionally, Paul also believed that, in the proper context, it’s permissible, even beneficial, for two biologically unrelated men to think of their relationship with a father-son dynamic.
 Paul describes himself as a non-biological father figure multiple times:

 - 1 Corinthians 4:15, “For though you have countless guides in Christ, you do not have many fathers.
 For I became your father in Christ Jesus through the gospel.”
 (ESV)

 - Philippians 2:22, “But you know Timothy’s proven worth, how as a son with a father he has served with me in the gospel.”
 (ESV)

 Luther wrote about calling men “father” in his larger catechism.
-His comments are thorough, perhaps because, like today, people were confused about Matthew 23:9 and why priests are called “father” in Catholicism.
+His comments are thorough, perhaps because, like today, people were confused about Matthew 23:9 and why priests are called “fathers” in Catholicism.

 “For the only ones called spiritual fathers are those who govern and guide us by God’s Word.
-In this sense, St. Paul boasts his fatherhood [1 Cor.
+In this sense, St. Paul boasts of his fatherhood [1 Cor.
 4:15].
-Now, since they are fathers, they are entitled to their honor, even above all others.
-But to spiritual fathers the least amount of honor is bestowed.
+Since they are fathers, they are entitled to their honor, even above all others.
+But to spiritual fathers, the least amount of honor is bestowed.